31 amazing things to do in Sri Lanka, the pearl of the Indian Ocean

 They should cost no more than LKR 50 - 100 (around 50c), and remember to refuse a straw, cause, you know, saving the planet!

-A map of the best things to see and do in Sri Lanka
+A map of the best places to visit in Sri Lanka

-Visiting Sri Lanka?
-Download our best things to do in Sri Lanka map to your phone and follow our recommendations.
+Want to see all the best things to do in Sri Lanka?
+Download our Sri Lanka map to your phone and follow our recommendations.

 How to get to Sri Lanka